 Open spaces on lots should be close to and readily accessible from the dwelling.
-They should be located to the north, east or west of and connected to the anticipated main living floor of indicative future dwellings on the lots.
+They should be located

 G6.3 Where possible, co-locate the primary open spaces associated with new lots to give outlook both for new dwellings and neighbours, and allow the integration of large trees.